 Because, let’s face it, life after kids demands a lot more planning than life before kids.

-(And actually you probably thought ahead about when you were going to have intimate time together before kids, you just didn’t say it out loud to each other in as many words.)
+(And actually you probably thought ahead about when you were going to have intimate time together before kids, you just might not have said it out loud to each other in as many words.)

 Let’s be practical about it.
 Time alone is limited, and it gets even more limited when we turn to our screens the minute the kids are in bed.